victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 * Webhook

-  A preconfigured HTTP-based callback mechanism for lightweight and event-driven communication between two APIs.
+  A pre-configured HTTP-based callback mechanism for lightweight and event-driven communication between two APIs.

 * Webhook payload (or simply 'payload')